To each according to his contribution: Elaboration by Marx

-The principle has its roots in the way that capitalism manages its affairs.
-That is, each is rewarded according to how much he produces.
-Remuneration increases as the amount of labor contributed increases.
-However capitalism can lead to a situation where the means of production are owned by a small minority who do not produce, but rather live off the labor of others.
+Capitalism can lead to a situation where the means of production are owned by a small minority who do not produce, but rather live off the labor of others.
 Socialism is said to remedy this by putting the means of production in common hands and rewarding individuals according to their contributions.

 In the Critique of the Gotha Programme, while criticizing Ferdinand Lassalle's ideas, Marx elaborates on the theory.
 According to Marx's analysis of the Programme, Lassalle suggests that "the proceeds of labor belong undiminished with equal right to all members of society".
 While agreeing that the citizens of a workers' society should be rewarded according to individual contributions, Marx claims that giving them the "full product" of their labor is impossible as some of the proceeds will be needed to maintain infrastructure and so forth.
-He then explains the nature of a communist society in its lower phase (socialist society), which does not emerge from its own foundations "but, on the contrary, .. from capitalist society; [and] thus in every respect, economically, morally, and intellectually, still stamped with the birthmarks of the old society from whose womb it emerges".
+He then explains the nature of a communist society in its transition phase (socialist society), which does not emerge from its own foundations "but, on the contrary, .. from capitalist society; [and] thus in every respect, economically, morally, and intellectually, still stamped with the birthmarks of the old society from whose womb it emerges".
 And so, "accordingly, the individual producer receives back from society – after the deductions have been made – exactly what he gives to it".
 He explains this as:

-In the paragraph immediately following Marx continues to explain how this system of exchange is related to the capitalist system of exchange:
+In the paragraph immediately following, Marx continues to explain how this system of exchange is related to the capitalist system of exchange:

 Marx says that this is rational and necessary, and that once society advances from the early phase of communist society and work becomes life's prime want, distribution will occur differently.
 During the completed phase of communism, the standard shall be "from each according to his ability, to each according to his needs".

-Use by Bolsheviks and Marxist-Leninists
+The Leninist view

 Lenin wrote The State and Revolution to inform the public and to prevent Marxism from becoming tainted by "opportunists" and "reformists", as he called them.
 The work is very important as it categorizes the "first phase of communist society" as socialism, with the completed phase being communism proper.
-The pamphlet also answers all questions and concerns of the Marxists of his time by utilizing the classic works of Marxism.
+The pamphlet also answers many questions and concerns of the Marxists of his time by utilizing the classic works of Marxism.